Agentless Nutanix AHV backup. Prism API-coordinated snapshots, native Nutanix CBT, cross-cluster and cross-hypervisor restore, full multi-tenancy.

 This split delivers three critical advantages:

 - Isolation.
-The cdylib is a minimal Rust cdylib with no Bacula AGPLv3 source statically linked — copyright-clean.
 All Prism API calls, iSCSI attach/detach, and DR transport live in the backend.
 A backend crash or hang cannot corrupt the Bacula FD process.

 - Upgradability.
 The backend binary can be updated without restarting

 bacula-fd.
-Only the cdylib touches the Bacula plugin ABI. - Testability.
+Only the plugin touches the Bacula plugin ABI. - Testability.
 The backend can be exercised directly (

 3.3 Architecture diagram